surajssd/blog_contents/content/post/k8s-hostpat-nuke-nodes.md

 # Stopping this attack using PodSecurityPolicy

 Now as a cluster admin how can you prevent this from happening?
 You can create something called as [`PodSecurityPolicy`](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
 This let's you define what kind of pods be created.
 Or what permissions pod can request.
+Enable admission controller for this, read about it [here](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podsecuritypolicy).

 Here is an example `PodSecurityPolicy`: